Bathtub remodels are a great chance for a homeowner to refresh their space in exchange for a new look and an upgraded return on investment.

 Jetted Whirlpool Tubs

 Alcove tubs are pretty standard and quite affordable if you are on a budget for your bathroom remodel project.
-They are simple to replace and can sometimes be done in a day or two by an experienced bathroom remodel contractor.
+They are simple to replace and can sometimes be done in a day or two by an experienced bathroom remodeling contractor.
 The two backsides of the tub are pushed against a wall and the finished material can be seen in the front of the alcove tub.
+There are options for high end alcove style tubs with a luxury aesthetic that comes at a premium price point up to $4,000 to install.

 Costs for a New Bathtub